 If you have time to get close to Mount Esja, there is a circular trail, about 5.2 miles, where you will get incredible views of Reykjavík and its surroundings.
 It is only recommended to do it from May to September, and it is rated difficult, so I only recommend it if you are already used to this type of hiking.
 All the information about this trail is here.

 We haven’t had the opportunity to hike this trail yet, despite having been in the area on numerous occasions, so we hope to do it next time.
+If you’re into hiking, check our guide on the best hikes in Iceland.

 22. Reykjavík Art Museum, the largest visual art institution in Iceland